Go to Reviews.org AU Edition

 What’s different about 5G compared to 4G internet is how it works.
 The internet works by using radio frequencies.
 4G internet uses frequencies that are typically under 6 GHz, while 5G uses a frequency that’s as high as 30 GHz.

 The higher frequency makes 5G faster, more reliable, and it works with less latency (the delay between a request and the action being performed).
-The goal of 5G is to make your connection on your phone so incredibly fast, it’s almost like you’re connected to the internet at home.
-You can imagine the tech companies jumping to get their hands on 5G products.
+The goal of 5G is to make your connection on your phone so incredibly fast, it’s almost like you're connected to the internet at home.
+5G can also be connected to more devices than 4G LTE networks.
+You can imagine why the tech companies jumping to get their hands on 5G products.

 How fast is fast?
 Some say that 5G is up to 100 times faster than 4G; a major increase in internet speed.2 No wonder the 5G advertisements are everywhere.